antmicro/runner/README.md

 After completing this step, restart the runner and the new mount point (`/var/log/runner`) will be picked up automatically.

+### Stale VMs remover (optional)

+To make sure there aren't any stale long-running runner VMs, it is possible to enable a cron job that automatically removes any auto-spawned instances running for more than 12h.

+To enable this feature, simply run `./scripts/install_stale_vm_remover.sh`.

 ## Starting the runner

 ### Manual method